• Skip to primary navigation

 Get ready to spook up your Halloween party with these easy-to-make green apple monsters!

-These fun and healthy Halloween treats are perfect for kids and adults alike.
-With slimy Biscoff spread gums, spiky pumpkin seed teeth, and blood-red strawberry tongues, these apple monsters will be a big hit at your Halloween party.
+These fun and healthy Halloween treats are perfect for kids.
+With slimy Biscoff spread gums, spiky pumpkin seed teeth, and blood-red strawberry tongues!

 Green apple monsters on a white plate.

-These green apple monsters are not only a fun and healthy Halloween treat but also a great way to get kids excited about eating fruits and vegetables.
+These easy to make apple monsters are not only a fun and healthy Halloween treat but also a great way to get kids excited about eating fruits and vegetables.

-So, why not give them a try and enjoy a spooky and nutritious snack this Halloween season!
+So, why not give them a try and enjoy a spooky and nutritious snack this Halloween?

 Jump to: